The rise and rise of privacy-focused search engine DuckDuckGo

 DuckDuckGo in numbers

-• Nine billion searches in 2018 – in 2016, it was four billion
+- Nine billion searches in 2018 – in 2016, it was four billion and in 2024 this was estimated to be 72 billion!!

-• More than 25 billion searches to date
+- More than 25 billion searches to date

-• On January 2, they broke their record for most queries in a single day, at over 34, 400,000
+- On 17th January 2022, they broke their record for most queries in a single day, at over 111.7 million

 Of course, market share is still small compared with the search giants.
 (It has roughly 1% of Google’s daily search volume.)
 But its playing of the privacy angle has been highly effective, and if it continues to grow at the same rate, it will become even more attractive to paid-search advertisers.
 So it’s definitely one to watch.